 If businesses do not give their customers the opportunity to post online reviews in a designated place, they will go on to post them anyway — entirely uncontrolled.
 Using a third party independent review website allows for rapid monitoring and responses to reviews, as well as the ability to use analysis software and tools ‘behind the scenes’ to judge customer sentiment, areas for concern and improvement, repeat themes of feedback and even Net Promoter Score.
 These clever programs give insights into customer perceptions and actual experiences, allowing businesses to continually improve and confirm regularly that they’re moving in the right direction for their audience and onward brand and business growth.

 Brands who build rapport with their customers (both existing and potential) online are more likely to understand their audience and their wants and needs better than brands who do not.
 This alleviates the risk of issues happening, and/or escalating, as well as encourages consumers to communicate directly with the brand, should any problems arise.
-Reputation management isn’t just about avoiding negative ‘buzz’, but nurturing positive engagement and communications too.
+Reputational management isn’t just about avoiding negative ‘buzz’, but nurturing positive engagement and communications too.
 There are many examples of good conversational online brand management about — consider the supermarkets all chipping in on the Cuthbert vs Colin caterpillar debate, and Specsavers intervening in missed goals and Barnard Castle eyesight tests.
 Online engagement need not be just sell, sell, sell!

 Know your audience